Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 To perform a new search:

-PubMed's User Guide explains search techniques in detail, but here are three basic tips:
+PubMed's User Guide explains search techniques in detail, but here are three basic tips from EyeMelanoma.org:

 • Use the word OR (in uppercase letters) to separate each term when instructing the search tool to retrieve results that contain any of the terms, thereby broadening your search results (for example — ocular melanoma OR uveal melanoma).
 This can be useful when the topic you are interested in can be referred to in different ways.